dennisschroeder/khome/README.md

 If you're not already familiar with Home Assistant, you find all you need on the [Getting Started page](https://www.home-assistant.io/getting-started/).

 ## Warning
 This project is in early alpha state.
 You can't rely on it **yet**.
-But I encourage everybody to test it and report [issues](https://github.com/dennisschroeder/khome/issues).
+But I encourage you to test it and report [issues](https://github.com/dennisschroeder/khome/issues).
 Changes in the API, removal of features or other changes will occur.
+Of course, [contributions](https://github.com/dennisschroeder/khome/pulls) are also very welcome.

 ## If you are from...